Al-Hanshali/Web-Creeper/README.md

-How to Creep the Web:
+# How to Creep the Web

 •	Compiling using make assigns parameters to default.
 Such parameters would be assigned in the following manner: maxlinks = 100 pagelimit = 100 threads = 10.
 You can change the default values in Creeper.h

 •	You can assign parameters different arguments.
 E.g:  make maxlinks = 50 pagelimit = 90 threads=20

-Future Developments:
+# Future Developments

 •	Implement a PageRank algorithm

 •	Create a search engine that uses the indexed and ranked websites

-PowerPoint:
+# PowerPoint

-Want to Use this Repository?
+# Want to Use this Repository?

 git clone https://github.com/hanshali/Web-Creeper
 cd Web-Creeper
 Make

-Credits:
+# Credits

 •	Dr. Lin Chase